VoltRipper

 The verdict

 The Onyx RCR is the odd one out on our board — and that's exactly why it's worth knowing.
-It isn't really a dirt bike; it's a moped-style dual-sport with a real seat, lights, a chainless hub motor, and the best real-world range in our entire catalog.
-It earns a VoltRipper Score of 84/100 — right alongside the Sur-Ron flagships — but it earns it as a commuter-and-light-trails machine, not a hardcore off-road tool.
+It isn't really a dirt bike; it's a moped-style dual-sport with a real seat, lights, a chainless hub motor, and one of the longest real-world ranges in our catalog.
+The current 80V model earns a VoltRipper Score of 94/100 — level with the Sur-Ron Ultra Bee and two behind the Storm Bee — but it earns it as a commuter-and-light-trails machine, not a hardcore off-road tool.
 If you want one electric bike that can actually run errands and still hit a fire road, this is the one.

 Who it's for — and who should skip it